-The Business Strengthening programme promoted by the Fundaciòn Carvajal enhances the opportunities of microentrepreneurs from vulnerable areas of Buenaventura, by fostering their entrepreneurial, managerial, and life skills.
+The Business Strengthening programme promoted by the Fundación Carvajal enhances the opportunities of microentrepreneurs from vulnerable areas of Buenaventura, by fostering their entrepreneurial, managerial, and life skills.

-In order to cope with alarming poverty rates, unemployment, and try to improve their living conditions, a significant part of Buenaventura’s population resorts to the creation of micro-enterprises.
-Many of them are owned by people with minimal schooling, who generally do not have enough assets or working capital, whose businesses lack an administrative structure, depend on usurious credit, and have lots of intermediaries in their distribution channels.
+In the district of Buenaventura, located in the Southwest of Colombia, most of the population lives in poverty.
+In order to cope with unemployment, alarming poverty rates and try to improve their living conditions, a significant part of Buenaventura’s inhabitants resorts to the creation of micro-enterprises.
+Many of them are owned by people with minimal schooling, who generally do not have enough assets or working capital, whose businesses lack an administrative structure, depend on usurious credit, and have multiple intermediaries in their distribution channels.

 “I learned how to manage the business, how to use money, how to make the business grow.
 Computing classes were very important, I learned how to make an invoice in Excel and use Word to make announcements,” says ice-cream shop owner Darlyn Caicedo.